Kevincnzuk/live-ev-bus-akl/README.md

 This is the official distribution page for the `AKL Live EV Bus` app.
 Please take a look at the information below on how to use it.

+> **IMPORTANT MESSAGE**
+>
+> This app is a Java-based Android-only app.
+Apologies to iOS / iPadOS users as only Mac can do iOS / iPadOS developments but I do not have one with me.
+>
+> This app requires Android `8.0` (Oreo) or above to operate.

 We support Auckland Transport's [Mission Electric](https://at.govt.nz/about-us/sustainability/mission-electric/).

 ## Features